avaraslillo/CoursesAPIExercise/Readme.md

     npm install
     ```

+4. Setup a file for an SQLite database

-4. Start the server.
+5. Start the server.
 The SQLite database will synchronize automatically with the Sequelize ORM:

     ```bash
     npm start